• Home

 So far, I've basically talked about the different parts of the turn and how it relates to the Black Templars.
 This little bit is going to discuss the parts which you cannot directly control: the missions, as well as anything else I can think of along the way that doesn't fit in the previous categories.

 I basically want to quickly make a mention here about playing the mission.
 Some of my opponents have lost close games because they lost sight of the mission goals.
 Do not be blinded by the "heat of battle".
 There are objectives to secure, kill points to gain, or some other equally important mission victory condition.
 The Black Templars cannot reliably table our opponents (tabling = destroying your opponent's entire army) unless they are playing terribly or have fielded equally terrible army lists against you.
-Both are incredibly rare, as even the worst list has decent enough survivability against our killing power in 5th Edition.
-We win via finesse play and manipulating the flow of battle to earn more victory conditions than our opponent.
+Both are incredibly rare, as even the worst list has decent enough durability against our killing power in 8th Edition.
+We win via finesse, balanced play and manipulating the flow of battle to earn more victory conditions than our opponent.
 Always read the missions very through before and during the game.
 Everything you do in the game should have the victory conditions of the mission in mind.
 If you don't, and are just mindlessly aiming to kill the opponent, you will likely lose.
 Just something to be mindful of. ;)

 Continue the trek: BT 101: Tips For Beating Other Armies